an email newsletter released every 3 weeks highlighting the latest articles, events, technical inquiries, and voices from the community

-Energy security and forward operating base self-sufficiency are not solely logistics issues; they also affect the safety of the Warfighter.
-Self-sufficient forward operating bases (FOBs) require fewer resupply convoys, which are vulnerable to insurgent attacks and put warfighters in harm’s way .
-To mitigate these dangers, the U.S. Department of Defense’s (DoD’s) 2025 energy security goals include reducing energy consumption at military installations, while also increasing on-site energy generation and utilizing alternative energy sources .
+Energy security and forward-operating base (FOB) self-sufficiency are not solely logistics issues; they also affect the safety of the Warfighter.
+Self-sufficient FOBs require fewer resupply convoys, which are vulnerable to insurgent attacks and put Warfighters in harm’s way .
+To mitigate these dangers, the U.S. Department of Defense’s (DoD’s) 2025 energy security goals include reducing energy consumption at military installations while also increasing on-site energy generation and utilizing alternative energy sources .

 TGER decomposes the waste, creating a slurry, and ferments it to create a 5 percent hydrous ethanol [7,8].
 The system converts the remaining material into fuel pellets and heats the pellets within a gasifier to break them down into a synthetic gas .